amd/amd-fftw/README_AMD.md

-After downloading the latest stable release from the git repository, https://github.com/amd/amd-fftw, follow the below steps to configure and build it for AMD EPYC processor based on Naples, Rome and future generation architectures.
+After downloading the latest stable release from the git repository, https://github.com/amd/amd-fftw, follow the below steps to configure and build it for AMD EPYC processor based on Naples, Rome, Milan and future generation architectures.

      ./configure --enable-sse2 --enable-avx --enable-avx2